 Vaccines are largely used to protect individuals particularly children from acquiring deadly infectious diseases which are preventable.
 Such products are relatively safe and can rarely cause adverse events following immunization (AEFI).
-AEFI may occur during immunization campaigns when vaccinating large populations in a short period or when new vaccines are introduced.
-Because serious adverse events are very rare and occur primarily in children who were apparently healthy, monitoring vaccine safety is of paramount importance in a healthcare system.
+A proportion of these may occur during immunization campaigns when vaccinating large populations in a short period or when new vaccines are introduced.
+Because serious adverse events are very rare and occur primarily in children who were apparently healthy, monitoring vaccine safety is of paramount importance in a healthcare system of any country.